supaglue-labs/supaglue/docs/docs/platform/common-schema/overview.md

 ## Writing

+### Common Schema

-Use the endpoints listed under the [CRM Actions API](../../api/v2/crm/supaglue-crm-api) or [Engagement Actions API](../../api/v2/engagement/supaglue-engagement-api).
+Write to objects that are standard in Providers using Supaglue's Common Schema with the endpoints listed under the [CRM Actions API](../../api/v2/crm/supaglue-crm-api) or [Engagement Actions API](../../api/v2/engagement/supaglue-engagement-api).

+### Custom Objects / Custom Object Records

+Define and then write to objects that are custom in Providers using Supaglue's Unified Custom Objects Actions API allows you to:

+- Create custom objects
+- Create custom object records
+- Create association types between objects
+- Create associations between records

+#### Example

+Suppose you want to store information about competitors relevant to a particular Salesforce Opportunity.
+You could use Supaglue's Custom Objects API to do the following:

+1. Create a custom object called `CompetitorInfo`.
+1. Create an association type between `Opportunity` and `CompetitorInfo`.
+1. When you create a new `Opportunity` record, find an existing `CompetitorInfo` record (or create a new one) and associate it with the `Opportunity` record.

 ## Schemas